JeremyMcAdams/useful_functions/README.md

 Output:
 >This is a sample str

-Note: As of this time I have observed some abnormal behavior using this in my advent of code Day1_part2.c program.
-Occasionally ghost characters appear but also not in the buffer it seems.
-I cannot replicate this with normal string tests.
-I am still working on piecing together why this occurs.
-Keep this in mind if you want to play with this code.

 ## void strip_string(char* string, char* delimiters);

 ### Takes a given character array and removes all characters in the delimiters argument